 Forex trading in Nigeria took off in 2005 when the first Cyprus-based forex brokers started to recruit traders using online advertisements.
 At the time, Marketiva and Northfinance (now FxPro) were the main forex brokers in Nigeria.
 There was no physical presence, and these brokers preferred to use online adverts and local affiliates to recruit clients onto their platforms.

-By 2007, the forex market in Nigeria hit a solid peak.
+According to forexbroker.ng by 2007, the forex market in Nigeria hit a solid peak.
 However, there were still no foreign brokers in the country.
 By the time the 2008 global financial crisis hit, FX trading in Nigeria took a nosedive.
 Many offshore brokers with questionable regulation simply folded up and absconded with the funds of many traders.
 These occurrences severely impacted the confidence of Nigerians in the forex market and offshore brokers saw a nosedive in the new client registrations as well as account reactivations.
 It was clear that the era of Nigerian forex traders simply wiring money out to unknown forex brokers whose locations could not be verified was gone.

 It was against this backdrop that the first of the best forex brokers that currently operate in Nigeria, set up shop in the country and dived into the hitherto untested waters of the domesticated forex brokerage business.